Washington Day Trips from New York

 Seeing Washington's major monuments is easy, as most of them are located inside the National Mall.
 As you might imagine, the main interest of these monuments is related to the political history of the United States and its presidents.
 Most Washington day trips and two-day tours follow an itinerary similar to this:

-Start the day with a visit to the iconic Capitol, home of the U.S. Congress, and the Library of Congress, which is free to enter at your leisure and marvel at its spectacular interior.
+• The Capitol and the Library of Congress: Start the day by visiting the iconic Capitol, home of the U.S. Congress, and the Library of Congress, which you are free to enter at your leisure and marvel at its spectacular interior.

-Located at the west end of the National Mall, the memorial dedicated to President Abraham Lincoln has been the site of numerous speeches of historical significance, including Martin Luther King's famous 1963 speech.
+• Lincoln Memorial: Located at the west end of the National Mall, the memorial dedicated to President Abraham Lincoln has been the site of numerous historically significant speeches, including Martin Luther King's famous 1963 speech.

-To the southeast of the Lincoln Memorial you will find a series of steel statues depicting a group of soldiers, arranged in a triangle shape in front of a wall of Korean War imagery.
+• Korean War Veterans Memorial: Southeast of the Lincoln Memorial you will find a series of steel statues depicting a group of soldiers, arranged in a triangle shape in front of a wall with images of the Korean War.

-A must-see if you take a trip to Washington.
-Even if you don't take a tour of the interior, you can see the distinctive building from the outside fence (except on some occasions, such as official events).
+• The White House: A must-see if you take a trip to Washington.
+Even if you do not take a tour of the interior, you can see the unmistakable building from the outside fence (except on some occasions, such as official events).

-Unveiled in 2011, the monument consists of a granite statue of the leader of the Civil Rights Movement quarried from a rock behind him, where a series of inscriptions related to Martin Luther King Jr. are located.
+• Martin Luther King Jr. Memorial: Unveiled in 2011, the memorial consists of a granite statue of the leader of the Civil Rights Movement quarried from a rock behind him, where a series of inscriptions related to Martin Luther King Jr. are located.

 Book your Washington tour from New York